 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

-Funding information for each named option program is available on the corresponding pages:
+Funding information for the named option program is available on the corresponding page:

 - Manufacturing Engineering (online)